ITDProject/AMES/README.rst

 * src: Java class files for AMES package are located here.
 * psst: Python files required for solving SCUC and SCED are located here.
 * nbproject: This is a NetBeans generated folder which is required to compile AMES using ANT tool.

+  (Note: Contents of nbproject are called in the 'build.xml' file which is required to compile AMES using ANT tool.)
 * lib: All the required Java library files are located here.
 * fncsDependencies: All the required files to run AMES with FNCS are located here.
 * dist: Executable jar file for AMES is located here.